DualMap: Online Open-Vocabulary Semantic Mapping for Natural Language Navigation in Dynamic Changing Scenes: Experiments

 \subsubsection{Datasets}

 We evaluate DualMap on semantic segmentation, efficiency, and object navigation.
-For semantic segmentation and efficiency, we use the ScanNet~\cite{dai2017scannet} and Replica~\cite{straub2019replica} datasets, following scene selections from prior work~\cite{gu2024conceptgraphs, werby23hovsg}.
+For semantic segmentation and efficiency, we use the ScanNet~\cite{dai2017scannet} and Replica~\cite{straub2019replica} datasets, following scene selections from prior work~\cite{gu2024conceptgraphs, werby23hovsg}, with all experiments conducted at the original image resolutions.
 For static object navigation, we evaluate on the HM3D dataset~\cite{yadav2022habitat}, selecting three representative scenes (\texttt{00829}, \texttt{00848}, \texttt{00880}) and augmenting object diversity by integrating YCB objects~\cite{calli2017yale}.
 For dynamic navigation, as current benchmarks lack object-level dynamics, we construct new environments for dynamic object navigation using a custom tool built on Habitat Simulator~\cite{puig2023habitat3}, which enables dynamic placement of YCB objects.
 We define two types of object changes: \textit{In-anchor relocation}, where an object moves within the same anchor (e.g., moving a cup on a table); \textit{Cross-anchor relocation}, where an object is moved to a different anchor (e.g., from a table to a shelf).
 For each static HM3D scene, we create dynamic variants by manually repositioning added objects to reflect both types of changes.
 Agents are deployed in the Habitat Simulator for both static and dynamic navigation experiments.
+For real-world experiments, we design a rigid perception module with a LiDAR and an RGBD camera, where LiDAR provides pose estimation via FastLIO2~\cite{xu2022fast}.
+This module is deployed on both wheeled and quadruped platforms, as shown in Fig.~\ref{fig:real-world}-a.